-- In addition to the policy context set out above Members will be aware that planning permission was granted in March 2015 for a new livestock market and associated commercial development on an extensive site at Land off Edenhouse Rd, Old Malton under planning permission reference 14/00426/MOUTE.
+In addition to the policy context set out above Members will be aware that planning permission was granted in March 2015 for a new livestock market and associated commercial development on an extensive site at Land off Edenhouse Rd, Old Malton under planning permission reference 14/00426/MOUTE.
 This was an outline planning permission and to date no reserved matters have been submitted in respect of the livestock market element of the proposal.
 The permission however has an extended period for the submission of reserved matters and remains extant.
-A copy of the decision notice and the submitted illustrative layout plan is at Annex 3 to this report showing the various parcels of land covered by the outline permission.
-The livestock market is shown on the western parcel of land annotated as 'Western Site' on the plan which remains the location of the proposed livestock market and associated facilities. - 6.2 The above mentioned planning permission was the subject of 'linked' developments elsewhere in the town and is the subject of a s106 agreement which derived a significant developer contribution toward the relocation of the livestock market and associated infrastructure at Eden Camp.
+The livestock market was shown on a parcel of land to the west of Eden House Rd. and this remains the proposed location of the livestock market and associated facilities.

+- 6.2 The above mentioned planning permission was the subject of 'linked' developments elsewhere in the town and is the subject of a s106 agreement which derived a significant developer contribution toward the relocation of the livestock market and associated infrastructure at Eden Camp.
 A sum of £500k remains available towards the provision of the livestock market and this is referred to in the costings set in more detail in the report below. - 6.3 The FEZ Local Development Order (LDO) was adopted in February 2016.
 The effect of the order is to grant detailed planning permission to particular classes of development which are specified in the order.
 Subject to meeting the requirements of the LDO and the accompanying design code this means that there are greater freedoms for business on the site.
-Nevertheless despite initial infrastructure being carried out on site, including significant roadworks and a new roundabout together with a surface water attenuation lagoon, development on site and take up of the FEZ Local Development Order has been slow. - 6.4 The cost of a new livestock market is estimated to be in the region of £3m.
-A number of previous studies have been undertaken to scope the design and cost of a livestock market.
-These are however now aged and it is proposed that a costing exercise be undertaken if Members were to support the principle of investing in a livestock market.
-Further the two options detailed below serve to illustrate that investment in a basic livestock market will not deliver an acceptable level of return on the investment required for the Council.
-There are therefore two options outlined below, one for a new livestock market and the other for a livestock market with ancillary facilities which deliver an improved return on investment.
+Nevertheless despite initial infrastructure being carried out on site, including significant roadworks and a new roundabout together with a surface water attenuation lagoon, development on site and take up of the FEZ Local Development Order has been slow.
+More recently development has commenced on six speculative business units which can be used for a range of uses within Classes B1, B2 and B8. - 6.4 Members will recall that this matter was reported to P&R on 26 July 2018 and then considered by Council on 6 September 2018 when members resolved to refer the matter back to a future meeting of P&R.